Your monthly pledge: A lifeline for animals. START NOW!

 Just like dogs and chimpanzees, pigs are capable of “spatial learning.”
 In other words, they can understand and remember information about their surroundings.
 They often use this spatial information to find food, and they can remember which spots had the biggest food stashes!

-Because of their spatial learning skills, pigs can even find their ways through mazes.
+Because of their spatial learning skills, pigs can even find their way through mazes.

 If you’ve ever felt a surge of emotion while listening to your favorite song, you’re not alone.
 Just like humans, pigs have complex emotional responses to music.